 Zona Martiska is a journey into the unexplored architecture of the greenhouse of Castello de la Mandria, one hour away from Torino.
 Three dancers and one sonar robot guide the audience to explore the space, generating a constantly changing soundscape.
 Technology is an investigative tool in the service of performers, hyper-human machines that give life to music and dance in a single gesture.
 The performers lead the audience through a hybrid choreography in a space that was a former breeding ground for superior female horses and an unfinished greenhouse project.
 Zona Martiska is a world in a bubble where reality and fiction mix, while the body gets deconstructed in the architectural heritage.
 The space becomes resistant and a landscape of power unravels.
 In Zona Martiska natural forces and human actions clash.

 An immersive and collective work that explores the intersection between digital technology and performing art, in order to develop new relationships between existing technologies and the creative process.
-A technological system developed ad hoc generates creates a new kind of interaction between the music, architecture and the human body.
+A technological system developed ad hoc generates creates a new kind of interaction between music, architecture, and the human body.
 The system comprises a network of wearable devices worn by the performers and a sonar robot that measures different distances in space.
 Sensors collect real-time information about the conditions within the space and the movement of the performers and the audience.
 These inputs are then translated into sound.
 The show changes each time is performed, based on how artists and visitors decide to explore the space, returning each time to a unique and different output.

 The Zone is a very complicated system of traps, and they’re all deadly.
 I don’t know what’s going on here in the absence of people, but the moment someone shows up, everything comes into motion… That’s the Zone.
 It may even seem capricious, but it is what we’ve made it with our condition.
 Everything that’s going on here depends not on the Zone, but on us!